El Paso, Texas: Public libraries

 The El Paso Public Library serves the needs of the public in El Paso.
 It consists of 12 branches, a bookmobile, a mobile computer classroom and a mobile outreach unit (Kidsmobile).
 It also has multiple outreach services available.

 Media

 Newspapers

-The main newspapers are the English-language daily El Paso Times, founded in 1881; the Spanish-language daily El Diario de El Paso, and the online newspaper El Paso Herald Post started in 2015.
+The main newspapers are the English-language daily El Paso Times, founded in 1881; the Spanish-language daily El Diario de El Paso, and the online newspaper El Paso Herald-Post started in 2015.
 The original and defunct El Paso Herald Post was also founded in 1881 as the El Paso Herald, which then merged with the El Paso Post in 1931.
 The paper was shut down in 1997.
-El Paso Matters is an online newspaper.
+El Paso Matters, a non-profit online newspaper, was founded in 2019.